Limit Order Books: Empirical Observations in LOBs

-Such a power law has been reported for the distribution of relative prices for orders that arrive with a non-negative relative price on the Paris Bourse \cite{Bouchaud:2002}, NASDAQ \cite{Potters:2003}, the LSE \cite{Zovko:2002, Maskawa:2007correlation}, and the Shenzhen Stock Exchange \cite{Gu:2008empiricalregularities}; however, different values of the exponent in the power law have been observed in different markets.
-A value of approximately $0.6$ was reported to fit the distribution of relative prices from $\delta p$ to over $100\delta p$ (even up to $1000\delta p$ for some stocks) on the Paris Bourse, for buy orders and sell orders alike.
-The power-law exponents, as well as the ranges of relative prices over which the distribution was reported to follow a power law, were found to vary across the stocks studied on NASDAQ \cite{Potters:2003}.
-For both buy and sell orders, the value of the power-law exponent was reported to be approximately $1.5$ for relative prices between $10\delta p$ and $2000\delta p$ on the LSE.
-A power law with an exponent of $1.72\pm0.03$ for buy orders and $1.15\pm0.02$ for sell orders, was fitted to the distribution of non-negative relative prices\footnote{Notice that the notation used by \textcite{Gu:2008empiricalregularities} assigns the opposite signs when measuring relative price than those used here.} from the aggregated dataset of all 23 studied stocks on the Shenzhen Stock Exchange, however the exact matching rules on the Shenzhen Stock Exchange prevent large price changes from occurring within a single day, so some care must be taken when comparing these values to the ones from other markets.
-An asymmetry between buy orders and sell orders was reported for the Shenzhen Stock Exchange, but not for the other markets.
+The distribution of relative prices of orders that arrived with non-negative relative price on the Paris Bourse \citep{Bouchaud:2002}, NASDAQ \citep{Potters:2003}, the LSE \citep{Zovko:2002, Maskawa:2007correlation}, and the Shenzhen Stock Exchange \citep{Gu:2008empiricalregularities} were reported to follow such a power law, with different values of the exponent for the different markets.
+On the Paris Bourse, for buy and sell orders alike, the power-law exponent for relative prices from $\pi$ to over $100\pi$ (even up to $1000\pi$ for some stocks) was approximately $0.6$.
+On NASDAQ, the ranges of relative prices over which the distributions followed a power law and the power-law exponents themselves both varied from stock to stock.
+On the LSE, the value of the power-law exponent was approximately $1.5$ for relative prices between $10\pi$ and $2000\pi$ for both buy and sell orders.
+In aggregated data describing all 23 studied stocks on the Shenzhen Stock Exchange, the power-law exponent for the distribution of non-negative relative prices\footnote{Observe that the notation used by \citet{Gu:2008empiricalregularities} assigns the opposite signs when measuring relative price than those that we employ.} was $1.72\pm0.03$ for buy orders and $1.15\pm0.02$ for sell orders, and the power-law exponent for the distribution of negative relative prices was $1.66\pm0.07$ for buy orders and $1.80\pm0.07$ for sell orders.
+This asymmetry between buy orders and sell orders contrasts to the other studied markets, but the exact matching rules on the Shenzhen Stock Exchange prevent large price changes from occurring within a single day (which could account for this effect).

-A power law was also reported for the distribution of relative prices for orders that arrive with a negative relative price on the Shenzhen Stock Exchange.
-The exponent was found to be $1.66\pm0.07$ for buy orders and $1.80\pm0.07$ for sell orders.